bogdanrbucur/task-tracker/README.md

 - [x] Task view page
 - [x] Add Due Date to the Task model
 - [x] Task creation page.
 Access only with rights.
+- [x] Add history to the Task model and implement it in the Task view page.
+Every change should be recorded.
 - [ ] Task edit page if the user has rights.
 Cancel option only with rights.
 Close task only with rights.
 - [ ] Greeting in upper right corner of the navbar for the user
 - [ ] User view page